How to Provision Cloud Infrastructure on Vultr using Terraform

 -H "Authorization: Bearer ${VULTR_API_KEY}"

-3. Preview the Terraform object storage changes you are about to apply
+3. Review the Terraform configuration changes to apply.

 $ terraform plan

-4. Apply the Vultr Object Storage volume to your account
+4. Apply the Terraform resource configuration to create the Vultr Object Storage subscription.

 $ terraform apply